batden/meetse/README.md

 This creates a new hidden folder named **.meetse** in your home directory.

-Copy the file meetse.sh from this new folder to the download folder.
+Copy the file meetse.sh from this new folder to your download folder.

 Now change to the download folder and make the script executable: